ilent2/otslm/docs/Accessing-OTSLM-from-LabVIEW.rst

 called.
 For the destructor, use the string ``'delete'`` for the method name.
 In order to use this interface, we need to keep track of the class instance name and make sure we construct and delete the object before using other methods of the class.
-For example usage, see `Building an application <#building-an-application>`__ bellow.
+For example usage, see :ref:`example-labview-building-an-application`.

+.. _example-labview-building-an-application:

 Building an application
 =======================

-This section describes building a LabVIEW application for generating a Prisms and Lenses hologram which is drawn using the ``ScreenDevice`` class to the monitor.
+This section describes building a LabVIEW application for generating a Prisms and Lenses hologram which is drawn using :class:`~+otslm.+utils.ScreenDevice`.
 You can find the finished application in ``examples/labview/OtslmMatlabInterface/PrismsAndLenses.gcomp``.
 This example assumes you have followed the above instructions to implement your own VIs for the ``spherical``, ``linear``, ``combine`` and